sensorlab/localize/src/automl/docs.md

           - class: "BatchNormalization"
           - class: "ReLU"
 ```
 This is an example of a custom block that can be defined using [keras.layers](https://keras.io/api/layers/).
 For example this is a reimplementation of the `DenseBlock` with `use_bn: True` and `num_layers: 1`.
 Note that in this example only the number of units will be auto optimized, no other hyperparameters will be changed.
-You cannot specify class and layers to the same block (each layer must have a class, but the block itself can't)
+You cannot specify class and layers for the same block (each layer must have a class, but the block itself can't)